r-lib/rappdirs/README.md

 `rappdirs` to the rescue
 =======================

-This kind of thing is what the `appdirs` module is for. `appdirs` will help you choose an appropriate:
+This kind of thing is what the `rappdirs` package is for. `rappdirs` will help you choose an appropriate:

 -   user data dir (`user_data_dir`)